nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

-This time, we are using a filter.
+As you can seem we use a filter.
 Filter and other information like pagination are given through the `bambou.FetchingInfo` structure.
 It will be used by Bambou to forge the request, and will be populated back when the request is complete with additional information, so you can see the total number of entities and other things like that.
 You'll also notice that `root.Enterprises()` returns an `*Error` in addition to the list.
-If this error is not nil, then something bad happened.
+If this error is not nil, then something wrong happened.

 Run it and you'll see: